DynamicTechLab/dv-ingestor/README.md

 ./helper.sh
 ```

-Then Open your browser and hit localhost:3000, you should be able to see the hello world!
+Then Open your browser and hit localhost:3000, you should be able to see the server up message.
+> BTW
+> We use nodemon for hot-deploy, so any change you made for code will immediately reflect in server.
+So you don't need to
+> start and stop server, most of the time.

 Open another tab and hit localhost:5601, you will access the Kibana